 The Department for Environment Food & Rural Affairs (DEFRA) reports in their March 2019 edition of UK Statistics on Waste that in 2016 construction, demolition and excavation (CDE) was responsible for around three fifths (61%) of the 222.9 million tonnes of waste generated in the UK.

 DEFRA’s report on Fly-tipping statistics for England, 2018/19 highlights the shocking reality that there were 56,000 reports of fly-tipping incidents involving CDE waste in the year - up 12% from 50,000 the previous year.

 Here at HIPPO we know how important it is to plan for disposal before starting your project, so check out our helpful pointers below.

-Even broken materials such as concrete slabs, rubble, bricks and ceramics can be crushed and sold or given away as hardcore for building roads, coarse aggregate for concrete or as filler material in other construction projects.
-Soil can also often be cleaned and re-used.
-Find out more about soil disposal here.
+Broken materials, such as concrete slabs, rubble, bricks and ceramics, can be crushed and sold or given away as hard-core for building roads, as coarse aggregate for concrete or as filler material in other construction projects.

-Don’t forget as well that materials such as packaging, plastic, glass and cardboard are standard recyclables and can often be recycled through your local council recycling bins, dependant on quantities.
+Don’t forget that materials such as packaging, plastic, glass and cardboard are standard recyclables.
+Materials like these can often be recycled through your local council recycling bins, dependant on quantities.

 Once you’ve determined what you think can be used or sold, it’s time to start thinking about what to do next.

 At this stage, you need to choose a suitable and legitimate waste solution for everything that you won’t be able to dispose of yourself.
 The main waste solutions are to hire a skip or skip alternative, such as a HIPPOBAG.